12 Top-Rated Tourist Attractions in Sousse

-One of Tunisia's most popular holiday resorts, Sousse effortlessly blends resort comforts with historic highlights - combining the best of both worlds.
-There are many cultural sightseeing draws, making it the country's number one spot for a holiday.
-While the luxury hotels lining the beach-side suburb of Port el Kantaoui provide all the sun and sand bliss, the Medina district in Sousse's centre has more than enough tourist attractions to keep culture-vultures happy.
+One of Tunisia's most popular holiday resorts, Sousse effortlessly blends resort comforts with historic and cultural things to do - combining the best of both worlds.
+While the luxury hotels lining the beachside suburb of Port el Kantaoui provide all the sun and sand bliss, the medina district in Sousse's center has more than enough tourist attractions to keep culture vultures happy.
 It's no wonder this ancient seaside town continues to charm all those who visit.

-The Medina (Old Town) of Sousse is one of the finest examples of Arab architecture in Tunisia, preserved almost completely unchanged throughout the centuries.
-A visit here is a must on any Sousse trip.
-The warren of alleyways is surrounded by a 2 km circuit of walls, built in AD 859 with mammoth stone blocks recycled from ancient Roman sites.
+The medina (old town) of Sousse is one of the finest examples of Arab architecture in Tunisia, preserved almost completely unchanged throughout the centuries.
+This is Sousse's main point of interest, and a visit here is a sightseeing must on any Sousse trip.
+The warren of alleyways is surrounded by a two-kilometer circuit of walls, built in AD 859 with mammoth stone blocks recycled from ancient Roman sites.
 There were originally six gates, of which two survive: Bab el Khabli on the south side and Bab el Ghabi on the west.

 Wandering around here is like slipping back a few centuries in history.
 Narrow lanes are lined with closely packed houses, rising up and leaving just a sliver in between.
-Although there are monuments aplenty and the souk section is full of shopping opportunities, it's just as much fun to spend an afternoon strolling aimlessly and soaking up the old world atmosphere.
+Although there are monuments aplenty, and the souk section is full of shopping opportunities, it's just as much fun to spend an afternoon strolling aimlessly and soaking up the old-world atmosphere.
+While here, definitely don't miss the La Sofra Cisterns.
+Entered through an iron gate, these huge underground cisterns probably date from the Roman period.
+They once had a capacity to store 3,000 cubic meters of water.

 Accommodation: Where to Stay in Sousse

 Northwest of Sousse's Great Mosque, the tower of the Ribat is the city's major landmark.
 This was one of a chain of around 800 fortifications built by the Aghlabid dynasty along the Tunisian coast.
-Today only a few of these buildings survive.
-Religious warriors (who in times of peace devoted themselves to religious duties) occupied the ribats.
-But in times of danger these religious forces were the first line of defence against enemy attack.
+Today, only a few of these buildings survive.
+Religious warriors (who in times of peace devoted themselves to religious duties) occupied the ribat, but in times of danger these religious forces were the first line of defense against enemy attack.

 Built in AD 859 on the site of an earlier Byzantine fortress, the Kasbah is one of Sousse's grandest monuments.
-Its 30 m Khalef el Fata tower (named after its builder) is one of the oldest towers still standing in North Africa.
-The Kasbah's topmost platform is 50 m above that of the Ribat, making it the best place to get Medina views.
-After its construction, the Kasbah took over the military role of the Ribat and the Khalef el Fata tower is still used as a lighthouse.
+Its 30-meter Khalaf al Fata tower (named after its builder) is one of the oldest towers still standing in North Africa.
+The Kasbah's topmost platform is 50 meters above that of the Ribat, making it the best place to get medina views.
+After its construction, the Kasbah took over the military role of the Ribat and the Khalaf al Fata tower is still used as a lighthouse.

 Location: Ground floor, Kasbah